Numberz — Accounting, Tax & Virtual CFO

 Levy Surcharge

 High earners without private hospital cover pay an extra 1% to 1.5%.
 This is strictly a tax to encourage private insurance uptake.
+Read more on the ATO website.

 Medicare Levy Surcharge (MLS) Thresholds